 Injured in a Bicycle Accident in PA?
 Munley Law Can Help

 Even with proper safety equipment, a bicyclist is no match for a motor vehicle.
 If you have been hit by a car, bus, or truck while riding a bike, chances are you received serious injuries that can take years to heal from.
 You may not be able to work ever again and are facing substantial medical bills.
-You will need help recovering your losses.
+You will need the help of an experienced bicycle accident lawyer to recover your losses.

 $32 Million Wrongful Death